 Due to Taiwan’s economic boom many people settled in the cities along the north and west coast, leaving behind a magnificient coastline in the east, still unspoiled and dotted mostly with small fishing and farming villages.
 Dulan is a village in Taitung county, located just 30 minutes north of Taitung city which has a train station and an airport, offering domestic flights.

 There are numerous colorful temples to visit, bustling festivals to attend and huge variety of local foods for you to discover.
 Besides that there is stunning nature waiting for you – hiking trails, waterfalls, deep valleys and much more.
 It’s a lively mix embedded between beach and mountain, order and chaos worthwile to dive into.

 One of the best things about Taiwan is undisputed the friendly, generous and helpful people living here.
 Even though outside of the big cities English is not widely spread, the Taiwanese are very interested in foreigners and you might end up chatting with random people on the street and be invited to snacks or even share a beer or two.

 There are 2 international airports in Taiwan and you have several options to come to us.
 If you book the surf package we will pick you up from Taitung station or airport.
 If you come to us from a different place and need assistance give us a shout and we help you with buying tickets or hiring a van.

 By airplane: most international flights will land at Taoyuan airport (TPE).
 From there you have to transfer to Songshan (TSA) airport and grab the domestic flight to Taitung.

-By train: From Taoyuan airport take the MRT to Taipei main station (there is a fast and a slow one!).
-At the main station change to the highspeed train platform and go to Taitung station (4h) (*since December 2018 the trains will not let boards over 150cm on the train, you will have to go to Songshan Station and ship it there, We recommend Flying if you are bringing a board)
+By train: From Taoyuan airport take the MRT to Taipei main station.
+At the main station change to the high-speed train platform and go to Taitung station (4h) (*since December 2018 the trains will not let boards over 150cm on the train, you will have to go to Songshan Station and ship it there, We recommend Flying if you are bringing a board)